It’s one of the most common immigration questions I get asked.

 Some petitioners are U. S. citizens.
 Others are lawful permanent residents.

-For more detailed information about the step-by-step process to get your I-130 petition approved, see this page: How To Win I-130 Immigrant Petitions And Family Visas
+For more information about the step-by-step process to prepare and get your I-130 petition approved, see: How To Win I-130 Immigrant Petitions And Family Visas

 Ready to take a serious and honest look at the strengths and weaknesses of your immigration case?
 Let’s get started with a personalized strategy and planning consultation . . .